allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 db.coll2.find({"name" : "John", "surname" : "Doe"}).explain("executionStats")
 ```

-Let's start with the second result first.
+Let’s start with the second result first.
 We can see that the optimiser chose to use the index we manually created.

 ```json
 {